Office of International Programs

 Information regarding services related to F-1 students who wish to study at UT Tyler, as well as information on the J-1 Exchange Visitor Program (J-visa) and H-1B petition for international faculty at UT Tyler are listed below.

-If you reside outside the U.S., the UT Tyler Office of International Programs will mail you the appropriate certificate of eligibility (Form I-20) after you have submitted the required evidence of financial support.
+If you reside outside the U.S., the UT Tyler Office of International Programs will send you the I-20 after you have submitted the required evidence of financial support.
 You must then pay the SEVIS fee.
-The certificate of eligibility (Form I-20) must be presented at the U.S. Consulate or Embassy when applying for your F-1 student visa, along with your unexpired passport, evidence of financial support and SEVIS fee receipt.
+The I-20 must be presented at the U.S. Consulate or Embassy when applying for the F-1 student visa, along with your unexpired passport, evidence of financial support and SEVIS fee receipt.

 For more information, please visit Information for F-1 Students.